professor-moody/tooling/README.md

 ### Are PowerShell scripts included?
 Yes!
 Each release bundles everything - compiled binaries and PowerShell scripts - giving you a complete toolkit ready for deployment.

+### Did you put malicious stuff in these?
+Nope - that's the point.

 ### What versions are compiled?
 Always the latest.
 Our pipeline pulls the most recent commit from each tool's official repository.
 Check commit messages for exact version references.